-Persistent Pain Management Services are not intended to be diagnostic services but do offer consultative, time limited treatment and management advice with the aim of helping people understand their pain, improve quality of life and functionality in the presence of persistent pain.
+Persistent Pain Management Services are intended to provide consultative, time limited treatment and management advice with the aim of helping people understand their pain, and improve their quality of life and functionality in the presence of persistent pain.

 Please refer to Screening/Referral Guidelines

-- Low back pain: Pain Management Service sees patients that are not suited for Spinal Assessment Clinic.
-Patients may be referred onto Spinal Assessment Clinic.
+- Low back pain: The Persistent Pain Service sees patients that are not suited for the Back Assessment Clinic.
+Referrals may be redirected to the Spinal Assessment Clinic.

-- Patients on waitlists for surgery or needing assessment for section 59E of Pharmaceutical Act are not seen
+- Patients needing assessment for section 59E of Pharmaceutical Act are not seen.

-- Referrals for patients on Opioids who wish to improve their coping strategies will be accepted
+- Patients on Opioids who wish to improve their coping strategies and non-pharmaceutical management will be accepted.

 - Diagnostic procedural pathways are offered by secondary referral onward from other specialist outpatient services at THS.